-grounds are unclear, a nonmovant must specially except to the motion.159 If the motion fails to state grounds or states some grounds but not others, the nonmovant should challenge these defects as a means to defeat the summary judgment on the merits, not to identify them by special exceptions and thereby prompt the movant to cure them.
-Any special exception due to a lack of clarity or ambiguity in the motion for summary judgment is likewise subject to the seven-day before the hearing deadline.160 Amended pleadings may be filed without leave of court up to seven days before the hearing.161 b.
-Effect of Amendment and Failure to Amend
+grounds are unclear, a nonmovant must specially except to the motion.
+If the motion fails to state grounds or states some grounds but not others, the nonmovant should challenge these defects as a means to defeat the summary judgment on the merits, not to identify them by special exceptions and thereby prompt the movant to cure them.
+Any special exception due to a lack of clarity or ambiguity in the motion for summary judgment is likewise subject to the seven-day before the hearing deadline.
+Amended pleadings may be filed without leave of court up to seven days before the hearing.

-The party filing special exceptions should ask for a signed order overruling or sustaining the special exceptions at or before the hearing.162 The movant should be entitled to a ruling before responding to the motion for summary judgment.
+The party filing special exceptions should ask for a signed order overruling or sustaining the special exceptions at or before the hearing.
+The movant should be entitled to a ruling before responding to the motion for summary judgment.
 Practically, the best way of handling timing in such an instance may be to ask the court for a continuance until it rules on the special exception.

-A court will not infer a ruling on the special exception from the disposition of the summary judgment alone.163
+A court will not infer a ruling on the special exception from the disposition of the summary judgment alone.